 A permit will not reserve the holder a right to park in a specific parking bay.

 An operational parking permit will enable the holder to park in any vacant on-street resident parking permit holder’s space, or if applicable, shared use space within the Controlled Parking Zone (CPZ) of issue between the hours displayed on signs at the entry points to the zone, and in some cases, on signs adjacent to the parking bays, subject to any parking suspension that may occur.
 Parking places are not controlled outside of the zones restricted hours.

 Operational parking permits are not valid:

 Any vehicles found to be in contravention of these guidelines will result in the permit being withdrawn.
-If all day parking is required for an address within a Community Parking Zone (CPZ), you must contact us.
+If all day parking is required for an address within a Controlled Parking Zone (CPZ), you must contact us.

 There is no limit to the number of operational parking permits you can apply for.
 However, we will assess your requirements and reserve the right to offer an alternative, if that is more suitable.
 Permits are valid for 12 months.